Algeria–Poland relations: Modern relations

 Poland and Algeria enjoy a significant relations in business.
 In 2016, Poland and Algeria abolished visa requirements for diplomatic passport holders.

 The Polish foreign minister had paid visit to Algeria in 2017 to boost trade and cooperation between two countries.
 Algerian Minister Mustapha Gitouni also boosts energy cooperation with Poland.

 Algeria considers Poland as an important partner in Europe.

+Algerian students were the 28th largest group of foreign students in Poland in 2022, the 21st largest in 2023 and the 20th largest in 2024, at the same time being the second largest group from North Africa.